 If you do everything it says, then you will be creating an information security management system (ISMS) which sets clear objectives, assesses risk, has defined roles and responsibilities, documents things well and measures its own success, to name but a few aspects.
 This means you start to treat information security as an ongoing process, rather than a one-off exercise.

-The Annex A controls are a set of 93 good ideas to secure your organization, not just from a technical viewpoint, but also from a physical, organizational and people viewpoint too.
+The Annex A controls are a set of 93 good ideas to secure your organisation, not just from a technical viewpoint, but also from a physical, organisational and people viewpoint too.

 Why choose ISO27001?